Where to buy Nintendo Switch

 Are you still looking to buy Nintendo Switch?
-Hoping to get one for the launch of Mario Kart 8?
+Hoping to get one for the launch of Splatoon 2?
 Here are your best options!

-Updated: Toys 'R' Us announced the Switch will be in stock on April 28 to celebrate the launch of Super Mario Kart 8 Deluxe.

 Nintendo's latest gaming console, the Switch, has seen serious shortages in the supply chain since it launched.
 It's still very difficult to find one and they rarely stay on store shelves.
 If you're hoping to finally purchase a Switch along side the launch of Mario Kart 8 Deluxe, here are the stores where you will have the best change to buy one without having to pay an exploitative amount from a reseller.